Westchester Community College: Westchester Center for the Arts

 The Westchester Gallery is located in the Westechester Community College Center for the Arts in the County Center in White Plains.
 Located in the entryway of the Center for the Arts, the gallery hosts professional local, regional, and national artists, as well as the center's yearly faculty and student art exhibitions.
 Exhibitions at the gallery are frequently accompanied by talks, lectures, and presentations from the featured artists, and draw audiences from around the county.

 Academics

 The college offers three associate degrees: associate of arts, associate of science, and associate of applied science.

 The college's curriculum is registered and approved by the New York State Education Department and offers associate degrees in forty areas and certificates in twenty.
 Courses are offered during spring and fall semesters as well as two sessions during the summer.
 In addition to courses leading to associate degrees or certificates, the college offers non-credit courses.
 The student body numbers 12,000.

 Student life

-Extracurricular and co-curricular activities at Westchester Community College include varsity, club, and intramural athletics; student publications; a variety of special interest clubs; a student government association; a student run programming board called the Westchester Events Board (WEB), who plans major social events; and cultural events.
+Extracurricular and co-curricular activities at Westchester Community College includes a student run programming board called the Westchester Events Board (WEB), who plans major social events; and cultural events.